reuelsc/SCCMDocs.pt-br/sccm/core/clients/manage/remote-control/remotely-administer-a-windows-client-computer.md

 -   Em um prompt de comando do Windows.

--   No menu **Iniciar** do Windows em um computador que executa o console do Configuration Manager do grupo de programas do **Microsoft System Center**.
+-   No menu **Iniciar** do Windows, em um computador que executa o console do Configuration Manager, no grupo de programas do **Microsoft System Center**.

-### <a name="to-remotely-administer-a-client-computer-from-the-configuration-manager-console"></a>Para administrar remotamente um computador cliente no console do Configuration Manager
+## <a name="to-remotely-administer-a-client-computer-from-the-configuration-manager-console"></a>Para administrar remotamente um computador cliente no console do Configuration Manager

 1. No console do Configuration Manager, escolha **Ativos e Conformidade** > **Dispositivos** ou **Coleções de Dispositivos**.